 The TOEIC® Exam: a reputable test

 Whether you are studying, newly graduating or even already working, the question “how is your English?” rings familiar.
-When applying to firms, colleges or prominent graduate schools, you will be much more likely to be considered for selection if your English level has been certified.
+When applying to firms, colleges or prominent graduate schools such as the University of UQAM in Canada, you will be much more likely to be considered for selection if your English level has been certified.

 Take the TOEIC to boost your CV